cartheur/ideal/README.md

 If you an have interest in programming, but do not wish to do the optional programming activities, then we recommend you browse through Project 1 below, just to get a sense of how the code is organized.

-If you wish to do the optional programming activities, then your activity for lesson 1 is to install Project 1 in your favorite development environment (any IDE, for example, we use Eclipse), and run it.
+If you wish to do the optional programming activities, then your activity for Section 1 is to install Project 1 in your favorite development environment (any IDE, for example, we use Eclipse), and run it.
 You should get a trace similar to that shown on the next page.
 If you do not like java, well, you may reprogram it in the language of your choice.

 To install Project 1, you can either: